go-seidon/hippo/README.md

 No doc right now

 ## Todo
-1. Inject logger to mysql instance & http server instance
-2. Separate db write and read
+1. Separate db write and read
-3. Add docker image
+2. Add docker image
-4. Deploy dev
+3. Deploy dev
-5. Add `repository-mongo` implementation
+4. Add `repository-mongo` implementation

 ## Nice to have
 1. Separate findFile query in DeleteFile and RetrieveFile